Shannon and Shannade Clermont: Early lives and education

 The identical twins were born in Montclair, New Jersey on March 21, 1994.
 They are the youngest of five siblings, with one sister and two brothers.
-Their parents are both immigrants.
-Their mother is from Jamaica and operated a daycare, and their father is from Haiti and owned a moving company.
 They have described their family as "hard-working, working class," and moved to Dallas, Georgia when they were nine years old.
 They began modeling when they were 14 years old.
 After winning a six-month program at an acting and modeling school, they worked as stand-ins for television shows including Tyler Perry's House of Payne.

 The twins developed an interest in fashion from their aunt, a fashion designer in New York City.
-They stated that "[they] didn't have any other plan other than getting to New York City" despite both receiving full college scholarships in Georgia; Shannon attended the Fashion Institute of Technology for fashion merchandising and Shannade attended Parsons School of Design for strategic design, and both graduated with bachelor's degrees in 2016.
+They stated that "[they] didn't have any other plan other than getting to New York City" despite both receiving full college scholarships in Georgia; Shannon attended the Fashion Institute of Technology for fashion merchandising and Shannade attended Parsons School of Design for strategic design.
 They have since relocated to Los Angeles.

 Reality television

 In 2015, the Clermont twins appeared as two of the seven original cast members on the fourteenth season of the reality television series Bad Girls Club.
 Shannon stated that they participated on the show because "[they] just wanted people to know who [they] are" on a national level.
 They were removed from the series following the seventh episode, in which an altercation occurred involving other cast members destroying their belongings.
 They stated that "[they] would never do [Bad Girls Club] again," but stated that "[they] definitely grew from that show [and] learned a lot" and credited the show with "[allowing them] to get an audience that really grew with [them]."

 They have acknowledged the show for having significantly expanded their fanbase on social media, and have been labeled as influencers following their appearance.
 Highsnobiety writer Lia McGarrigle commented that the Clermont twins' appearances on Bad Girls Club "harnessed their [...] notoriety as a launchpad to build their personal brand", and was comparable to Cardi B's appearance on Love & Hip Hop: New York before the release of her signature song "Bodak Yellow".

+On March 14, 2024 it was revealed that Shannon & Shannade will make special guest appearances on Baddies Caribbean alongside their former Bad Girls Club 14: Back for More cast member Jelaminah “Jela” Lanier.